openbot-tech/core/README.md

 - So if we add an folder called `MY_NEW_STRATEGY` in `src/strategy/strategies` you can then set the `STRATEGY` value in the config file to `'MY_NEW_STRATEGY'`.

-# Backtesting & via web UI
+# Backtesting & Paper trading via web UI

 ## 1) Open the bot from your terminal